19. How and when are LTF units purchased and redeemed?

 21. How does compensation for UTIMCO staff members compare to other endowments?

 Compensation for top UTIMCO staff members is a combination of base salary and a performance-based bonus.
 Base salaries are set at the median level for similar job functions in a universe of endowments, foundations, and private investment management firms constructed by our compensation consultant, Mercer Human Resource Consulting.
 Bonuses are based on investment performance and qualitative performance goals.
 Investment performance includes UTIMCO's performance and asset class performance.
 UTIMCO's investment performance is measured by comparing the endowment funds' (the Permanent University Fund and the GEF) and the Intermediate Term Fund's net investment return relative to their respective policy portfolio returns as well as comparing the endowment funds' net investment return relative to a defined peer group.
 Asset class performance is measured by comparing asset class net investment returns relative to approved performance indices for each staff member's specific area of responsibility.
 Qualitative performance goals may be based on leadership, implementation of operational goals, management of key strategic projects, and effective utilization of human and financial resources.
 All elements of staff compensation at UTIMCO are defined in the UTIMCO Compensation Program that was approved by the UTIMCO Board and the UT System Board of Regents.

 22. What types of reporting and services are available to obtain periodic information about the Fund?

-UTIMCO provides a variety of reports and services, including an annual report and a LTF report.
+UTIMCO provides a variety of reports and services, including an annual report and an endowment funds brochure.
 Individual donor statements are available to UT System institutions via UTIMCO's website at www.utimco.org.
 UT System institutions may also obtain daily individual account information via the Component Reporting Information System (CRIS), also accessed through the UTIMCO website.